codecop/javaclass-rb/Readme.txt

 == Usage

 See the various examples in the examples folder of the gem.
+There is also some experimental logic to have Java class name literals in Ruby.
+Packages have to be suffixed with ".*" to be recognized.
+This is a bit dangerous, as wrong methods or variables with a valid county code are not recognized but a +JavaQualifiedName+ is created instead.

+  require 'javaclass/dsl/java_name_factory'
+  include JavaNameFactory

+  java.lang.String      # => "java.lang.String"
+  java.lang.*           # => "java.lang"

 == Documentation